ute/custom-numbered-blocks/README.md

 This extension provides user defined custom div classes (environments) that come with numbering, such as theorems, examples, exercises.
 Numbered blocks can be cross referenced.

-By default, the div's text block is enclosed in a collapsible box, similar to quarto callouts.
+- By default, the div's text block is enclosed in a collapsible box, similar to quarto callouts.
+- Groups of classes can be defined that share style and numbering.
+- Lists-of-classes can be extracted, such as a list of all theorems.
+It is also possible to generate a list of a group of classes.

 The filter supports output formats pdf and html.

 ## Status

-This is still a very preliminary version
+There may come changes to the yaml-UI for lists-of-classes.
+Otherwise, this seems to be a first working release - please discuss more features and report bugs :-)

 ## Installing